dfinity/candid/.github/CONTRIBUTING.md

 If you are new to working with GitHub repositories and creating pull requests, consider exploring [First Contributions](https://github.com/firstcontributions/first-contributions) or [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

 # How to make a contribution

-Depending on the type of contribution you want to make, you might follow different workflows.

-This section describes the most common workflow scenarios:

-- Reporting an issue
-- Submitting a pull request

-## Reporting an issue

-To open a new issue:

-1. Click **Issues**.

-1. Click **New Issue**.

-1. Click **Open a blank issue**.

-1. Type a title and description, then click **Submit new issue**.

-    Be as clear and descriptive as possible.

-    For any problem, describe it in detail, including details about the crate, the version of the code you are using, the results you expected, and how the actual results differed from your expectations.

-## Submitting a pull request

 Here's a summary of what you need to do: